vikky786/Nodejs/README.md

-# This is simple a desktop chat application.
+# This is a simple desktop chat application.
-# with electron Js.
+# Using electron Js.